Title

 Facts:

-• Respondents: City of Urdaneta, Ceferino J. Capalad, Waldo C. Del Castillo, Norberto M. Del Prado, Jesus A. Ordono, and Aquilino Maguisa.
+• The respondents include the City of Urdaneta, Ceferino J. Capalad, Waldo C. Del Castillo, Norberto M. Del Prado, Jesus A. Ordono, and Aquilino Maguisa.

-• Petitioners APP and APPCDC filed a petition for certiorari before the Court of Appeals, which dismissed the petition due to procedural defects, including defective verification and certification of non-forum shopping.
+• Aggrieved by these developments, APP and APPCDC filed a petition for certiorari with the Court of Appeals.
+Their petition was summarily dismissed on procedural technicalities—including defective verification and certification of non-forum shopping and the submission of photocopies instead of certified true copies.

 Issue: